dngupta/dngupta.github.io/content/project/wfn-digital/index.md

 slides: ""
 ---

 Through this fellowship, Nancy Bonneau (Westbank First Nation Archaeology) and Dr Neha Gupta (UBC Okanagan) develop a Web-based map that enables engagement and interaction with digital heritage items in Westbank's possession.
+These community-driven efforts are part of Westbank First Nation Archaeology's broader aims to monitor, preserve and care for heritage within [Westbank First Nation's](https://www.wfn.ca/){:target="_blank"} area of responsibility and build community capacity in digital methods.

+The collaboration is funded by the UBC Okanagan Public Humanities Joint Fellowship and the Social Sciences and Humanities Research Council, Canada.
+For more, read our article, [Connecting Past and Present: Enacting Indigenous Data Governance Principles in Westbank First Nation's Archaeology and Digital Heritage](https://link.springer.com/10.1007/s11759-022-09466-x){:target="_blank"}.